Overtime - Episode #373 (Originally aired 1/15/16)

 Anyway, but why, if they're so liberal, do they have this prejudice against nominating black people?
 You think they would bend over backwards to nominate the black people?
 Could it possibly be?

-I mean, who was it up?
-Will Smith they wanted nominating?
+I mean, who was it up for?
+Will Smith they wanted to nominate?
 Yeah, brother Will.
 Maybe.

 Maybe, could it possibly be just that the other five actually did a better acting job?
 I'm just asking.
-I mean, that's awesome.
+I mean, that's impossibility.

 I mean, I think